Directions & Parking

 TigerTransit is free for all visitors, providing safe and convenient transportation around campus.
 Learn more about the routes and live bus tracking before your visit.

 Please note that TigerTransit does not stop directly at the Museum.
-The Firestone Library on Nassau Street, Palmer Square, and McCosh Walk stops are each approximately 0.2 miles (approximately a five-minute walk) from the Museum.
+The Firestone Library on Nassau Street, Palmer Square, and McCosh Walk stops are each approximately 0.2 miles (or an approximately five-minute walk) from the Museum.